-Promote, monitor, evaluate, and improve equitable quality healthcare services through a collaboration system between L.A.
-Care and its providers by promoting practices that ensure timely, safe, effective, and medically necessary care.
-In addition, L.A.
-Care monitors whether the provision of services meets professionally recognized standards of practice.
+Promote, monitor, evaluate, and improve equitable healthcare services through collaborative efforts between L.A.
+Care and its providers.
+Ensure timely, safe, effective, and medically necessary care is provided to members.
+Monitor if provisions of services meet professionally recognized standards or care.

-- Monitor, track, and report critical incidents affecting patient safety from contracted long-term care facilities. - Identify and report patient safety risks and events. - Identify, monitor, and address known or potential quality of care issues (PQIs) and trends, and implement corrective actions as needed. - Ensure that mechanisms are in place to support and facilitate continuity of care and transition of care and to review the effectiveness of such mechanisms. - Establish, maintain, and enforce policies regarding peer review activities and conflict of interest. - Through credentialing, recredentialing, and ongoing monitoring, promptly identify and address any issues with network providers that may affect patient safety. - Establish standards of medical and behavioral health care (as required by product line) that reflect current medical literature and national benchmarks; design and implement strategies to improve compliance; and develop objective criteria and processes to evaluate and

-- continually monitor performance and adherence to the clinical and preventive health guidelines. - Conduct facility site and medical record reviews to ensure and support the safe and effective provision of equitable clinical services. - Support and assist practitioners and providers to improve safety within their practices. - Identify and monitor patient safety measures for in-network hospitals and collaborate with other payers and stakeholders to help them achieve minimal performance targets. - Monitor Provider Preventable Reportable Conditions to promptly identify potential issues with risk for or evidence of adverse health outcomes and implement corrective action plans as needed. - Review hospital quality and safety indicators and identify network hospitals that have a record of poor performance across domains of overall patient experience, maternity care, and hospital-acquired infections.
+- Identify and report patient safety risks and events. - Identify, monitor, and address known or potential quality of care issues (PQIs) and trends, and implement corrective actions as needed. - Monitor, track, and report critical patient safety incidents from contracted long-term care facilities. - Ensure that processes are in place to support and facilitate continuity of care and transitions of care and to review the effectiveness of such mechanisms. - Establish, maintain, and enforce policies regarding peer review activities and conflict of interest. - Through credentialing, recredentialing, and ongoing monitoring, promptly identify and address any issues with network providers that may affect patient safety. - Establish medical and behavioral health care standards that reflect current medical literature and national benchmarks; design and implement strategies to improve compliance; and develop objective criteria and processes to evaluate and continually monitor performance and adherence to clinical and preventive health guidelines. - Conduct facility site and medical record reviews to ensure and support equitable, safe, and effective clinical services delivery. - Support and assist practitioners and providers to improve safety within their practices. - Identify and monitor patient safety measures for in-network hospitals and collaborate with other payers and stakeholders to help them achieve performance targets. - Monitor Provider Preventable Reportable Conditions to promptly identify potential issues with risk for or evidence of adverse health outcomes and implement corrective action plans as needed. - Review hospital quality and safety indicators and identify network hospitals with record of poor performance across domains of overall patient experience, maternity care, and hospital-acquired infections.
 L.A.
-Care participates in a multi-plan hospital collaboration to engage poor-performing hospitals through dialogue and review of data, initiate an action plan to improve performance.
+Care participates in a multi-plan hospital collaboration to engage poor-performing hospitals through dialogue, data review, and initiation of action plans to improve performance.